swilliams11/covid19-rapid-response-demo/other-templates/agent-template-banking/README.md

 * Return generic responses regarding late payments and refinancing your mortgage

 You can:
-* Launch your bot faster with curated content
+* Launch your bot faster with this agent
-* Customize to match your website and add content to address your organization and community needs
+* Customize it to match your website and add content to address your organization and community needs

+## Requirements
+The answers provided in this Dialogflow agent are generic and do not constitute medical, legal or financial advice.
+Furthermore, it is expected that the customer changes the answers to **ALL** questions to suit their specific situation.

+Additionally, there are two questions that require you to enable additional APIs (Geocoding API, Maps Places Details) in your Google Cloud Platform project for the agent to respond to your question correctly.
+1. `BANK_NAME` open branches?
+2. What are the hours of operation for `BANK_NAME`?

+We have provided a fulfillment service that allows the agent to answer the two questions above.
+It uses a custom entity named `organization`, which recognizes when a user enters a valid bank name.
+The agent is equiped with about 20 different bank names for which it can list open branches and hours of operation.
+However, customers **must** remove all banks listed in the `organization` entity and list only their bank name and synonmyms for their bank.

 ## Agent Questions
-Following the documentation below to deploy your agent and then you ask the following questions.
+Follow the documentation below to deploy your agent and then you ask the following questions.
 The agent is is able to handle variations in the questions below, so these are sample questions.
 Only a subset of bank names were entered into the agent.

 ### General Questions